M-Reimer/script.service.graphlcd/README.md

 * https://projects.vdr-developer.org/git/graphlcd-base.git (use the latest GIT version!
 The last release will not work properly with this Kodi Addon!)
 * http://serdisplib.sourceforge.net/

 A list of supported displays can be found on the project homepages.
-Recommended displays are the USB Displays "SDC Megtron LCD" or "Alphacool LCD".
-Currently both of them unfortunately are sold out...
+As currently there is no USB LCD available on the market, you may also be interested in my [USBserLCD](https://github.com/M-Reimer/usbserlcd) project, which provides Arduino firmware to drive a T6963C based LCD module via USB.

 ![Kodi Graphlcd output](https://raw.githubusercontent.com/M-Reimer/script.service.graphlcd/master/icon.png "Kodi Graphlcd output")